 In August 1978, the National Parent Teacher Association released an updated network television program guide.
-This time The Life and Times of Grizzly Adams was ranked among the top ten shows “on the basis of positive contribution to quality of life, lack of offensive content, and high artistic and technical quality.
-It was also ranked one of the least offensive shows and one of the least violent shows on television .
+This time The Life and Times of Grizzly Adams ranked among the top ten shows “on the basis of positive contribution to quality of life, lack of offensive content, and high artistic and technical quality.”
+It also was called one of the least offensive shows and one of the least violent shows on television .

 NBC aired a special 90-minute Christmas episode of The Life and Times of Grizzly Adams on Tuesday, December 19th, 1978.
-Titled “Once Upon A Starry Night,” the special aired from 8:30-10PM.
+Titled “Once Upon A Starry Night,” the special ran from 8:30-10PM.
 A few years later, the network broadcast a made-for-TV movie called The Capture of Grizzly Adams, in which Adams was finally captured but was able to clear his name and reunite with his daughter.
 It aired on Sunday, February 21st, 1982 from 9-11PM.
 Although Dan Haggerty returned as Grizzly Adams, the telefilm did not feature Denver Pyle as Mad Jack or Don Shanks as Nakoma.

-The series was syndicated to local stations both under its full title and simply as Grizzly Adams.
+After its cancellation, the series aired in local syndicated both under its full title and simply as Grizzly Adams.
 Forum Home Video released two episodes on VHS in 1989.
-The Capture of Grizzly Adams was also released on VHS.
-In 1990, a direct-to-video movie called The Legend of Grizzly Adams (also known as Grizzly Adams: The Legend Continues) was released, but did not star Dan Haggerty as Adams.
+Also released on VHS was The Capture of Grizzly Adams.
+In 1990, a direct-to-video movie called The Legend of Grizzly Adams (also known as Grizzly Adams: The Legend Continues) debuted.
+It did not star Dan Haggerty as Adams.
 Instead, Gene Edwards took over the title role.